 - Be brilliant in the basics.

 Read the Bible.
 Pray.
 Fast.
 Practice grace.
 Die to self.
 Seek the presence of God.
 Revel in the union with Christ.
+Live by faith.
+Depend upon the power of the Gospel.
 We often seek the profound only in the eventful and novel moments with God, but true meaning is found in living skillfully in his holiness and beauty.
 We expect him to arrive by thunder when sometimes he is found in the whisper (1 Kings 19:11-12).
 Don’t miss him.

 - Leadership amplifies insecurity.

-The spreading toxicity of that workplace environment and the mass staff exodus could be traced back to a few key factors.
-One of the major factors was the insecurity of individuals.
+In many cases, the spreading toxicity of some workplace environments can be traced back to the insecurity of individuals at the leadership level.
 In our insecurity, we often become arrogant because we refuse to see and hear reality for what it is.
-It then becomes all too easy to blame staff departures upon everyone else being out of the will of God, rationalize by saying that some employees are incapable of “cutting it” in the organization or that they would “hinder the work that God wants to accomplish” and clinging to the belief that our way is the only right way to reach and teach others.
-The kind of blindness that comes from that insecurity will demonize strong, rising leaders, injure godly families, and alienate solid members when they finally see behind the curtain and decide to find a more God-honoring place to worship and serve.
+The kind of blindness that comes from that insecurity will demonize strong, rising leaders, injure godly families, and alienate solid members when they finally see behind the curtain.

 Even though our sovereign God weaves all the dark and light threads for the good, you’ll still pay an ultimate price for your insecurity in leadership and extract a heavy toll on those serving with you.
 But consequences will come; they always do.
 God is not mocked (Galatians 6:7).
 It’s the law of the harvest.
 You will reap what you sow, reap in a different season than you sow and reap more than you sow.
 Be careful what you put into the ground; no matter how long it may take, the harvest will come.